chen-372/SuperheroShopping/README.md

 # SuperheroShopping
-Use SQLite and SQLite packages in python to model logistics of a supermarket.
+Use SQLite and SQLite packages in python to model and store logistics of a supermarket.